carstenfuchs/flyme/README.md

 ## Implementation

 This software is implemented as a web application.
 It runs in web browsers on mobile devices and desktop PCs.
 As such, end users can use it without installing any additional software.

 For operators, providing this application requires knowledge of [Python](https://www.python.org) and [Django](https://www.djangoproject.com) in order to install and deploy it on a web server.

 At this time, I develop this program for my personal use, providing it to a couple of friends and myself.
 It is not ready for anyone but experienced Django web developers who can use it on their own.

+FlyMe is open source software developed at [GitHub](https://github.com/carstenfuchs/flyme).
-It is licensed under the MIT license.
+It is licensed under the [MIT license](https://github.com/carstenfuchs/flyme/blob/master/LICENSE).
 Contributions are welcome!